Diablo (video game): Multiplayer

-Multiplayer is available up to four players.
+Multiplayer is available for up to four players.
 Multiplayer characters' states are saved periodically.
-Players can either be aggressive towards, or play co-operatively with, other players.
-Players can connect direct connection, modem connection, Battle.net connection or IPX network connection.
-The game lacks the stronger anti-cheating methods of Blizzard's later games and as a result, many characters online have been altered in various ways by common third-party programs known as trainers and/or game editing programs such as Cheat Engine.
+Players can either be aggressive toward, or play cooperatively with, other players.
+Players can connect via direct connection, modem connection, Battle.net connection, or IPX network connection.
+The game lacks the stronger anti-cheating methods of Blizzard's later games and, as a result, many online characters have been altered in various ways by common third-party programs known as trainers and/or game-editing programs such as Cheat Engine.

 Plot

 Setting

 The setting of Diablo includes the mortal realm which is the world of Man as well as the High Heavens and the Burning Hells.^{:61, 62, 64 & 72} After eons of war between angels and demons, the ascension of man prompted the three Lords of Hell (including Diablo himself) to seek victory through influence, prompting their exile into the mortal realm.
 There, they sowed chaos, distrust, and hatred among men until a group of magi, called the Horadrim, trapped them in enchanted crystals called "Soulstones".
 Diablo's soulstone was buried deep in the earth and a monastery was built over the site.

 Generations passed and the purpose of the monastery was forgotten.
 A small town named Tristram sprang up next to the monastery's ruins.
 When King Leoric rebuilt the monastery as a cathedral, Diablo manipulated its archbishop, Lazarus, to destroy his soulstone prison.
 Diablo briefly possessed the king, sending out his knights and priests to battle against peaceful kingdoms, and then possessed the king's son, Prince Albrecht, filling the caves and catacombs beneath the cathedral with creatures formed from Albrecht's nightmares.

 Tristram became a town of fear and horror, where people were abducted in the night.
 With no king, no law, and no army left to defend them, many villagers fled.